 4 Cyber incident criteria

-We speak of a cyber incident that must or can be reported to Port of Amsterdam when a company, situated in the NSCA, has had its digital infrastructure impacted to the extent that:
+When do we speak of a cyber incident that must or can be reported to Port of Amsterdam?
+If a company, situated in the NSCA, has had its digital infrastructure impacted to the extent that:

 - it is no longer possible to implement part or all of the port facility security plan measures, and/or;